 The Texas Board of Nursing (BON) investigates misconduct allegations by nurses and takes necessary enforcement action, which may include disciplinary proceedings and eventual sanctions.
 Findings of misconduct can lead to severe consequences.
 However, the BON has developed some alternatives to traditional sanctions for nurses in specific situations that may be available to you.
-Having a nursing license defense attorney on your side can ensure that you are aware of the full array of options that you can access to resolve your case.
+Having a nursing license defense lawyer on your side can ensure that you are aware of the full array of options that you can access to resolve your case.

 Corrective Action Proceedings